 Types of life insurance

-- Term plan: This is a no-frills policy in which the nominee gets the sum assured if the policyholder dies during the tenure of the policy.
+- Term life insurance: This is a no-frills policy in which the nominee gets the sum assured if the policyholder dies during the tenure of the policy.
 Nothing accrues if you outlive the policy term, though there are some costly policies that pay premiums back.
-Term insurance premiums are typically low.
+Term life insurance premiums are typically low.

 - Saral Jeevan Bima: This is a standard individual term life insurance policy that IRDAI has mandated all life-insurance companies to provide from January 01, 2021.
 With a maximum sum assured of Rs 25 lakh, it will have the same features across all insurers (though prices may differ) just like the standard health-insurance product 'Arogya Sanjeevani'.